MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/rds-read-replicas.md

 # RDS Read Replicas for Read Scalability

 - Read replicas help us to scale our read operations
-- We can create up to 15 read replicas within the same AZ, cross AZ or cross region
+- We can create up to 15 read replicas within the same AZ, cross AZ or cross-region
 - Replication is **async** between the RDS and replicas => reads are eventually consistent
 - Replicas can be promoted as standalone databases

 ## Read Replica Use Cases

 - Read replicas are used for reading => only `SELECT` kind of statements should be executed on them
-- Example of use case: analytics on top of the main database which can cause performance degradation of the main DB
+- Example use case: analytics on top of the main database which can cause performance degradation of the main DB

 ## Read Replica Network Cost